How many new hires can say that they are just as excited to start their first day at work as they are to open a new package of the latest iPhone?

 Working remote can reduce communication and connection between employees.
 The feeling of isolation and loneliness is common.
 Some common issues with remote workers include challenges with accountability and productivity.

-Making sure you equip your remote employees with the right tools to succeed during the onboarding process is important.
+Making sure you equip your remote employees with the right tools to succeed during the digital onboarding process is important.
 It’s hard to understand company culture when you work remote, the transparency isn’t quite there.

 Here are some quick tips on how to make the work from home jobs less concerning for companies that hire remote workers: